Let’s check out a few national parks near San Francisco…

 Activities you can enjoy in the park includes hiking and historical attraction; meanwhile, your pets are also allowed to enjoy with you as the park is entirely pet friendly.

-You can explore his home and where he took hikes with his daughters.
+This park gives insights into the life of America’s most famous conservationist- John Muir.
+You can also explore his home and where he took hikes with his daughters.

 National Parks far from San Francisco